rmagatti/auto-session/README.md

 - When starting `nvim` with no arguments, AutoSession will try to restore the session for `cwd` if one exists.
 - When starting `nvim .` (or another directory), AutoSession will try to restore the session for that directory.
 See [argument handling](https://github.com/rmagatti/auto-session/wiki/Argument-Handling) for more details.
 - When starting `nvim some_file.txt` (or multiple files), by default, AutoSession won't do anything.
 See [argument handling](https://github.com/rmagatti/auto-session/wiki/Argument-Handling) for more details.
+- Set `args_allow_single_directory = false` if you want startup restore to be skipped whenever any command-line argument is passed. `args_allow_files_auto_save` still only controls whether autosave is allowed for file or mixed arguments.
 - Even after starting `nvim` with a file argument, a session for `cwd` can still be manually restored by running `:AutoSession restore`.
 - When piping to `nvim`, e.g: `cat myfile | nvim`, AutoSession disables itself.